getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

     0ff98c962d15ab4b51178d68f020f26ca82ff83b3602ab1a4524d225371e743d
     ```

-You now have a site served over browser-valid HTTPS, with a certificate that will automatically remain valid!
+You now have a site served over browser-accepted HTTPS, with a certificate that will automatically remain valid!
 Check your handiwork at [SSL Labs](https://www.ssllabs.com/ssltest/) and make sure you have that green "A+" rating.

 ### Troubleshooting